Huge crowd of 1 lakh people likely to welcome CM Naveen at airport tomorrow - The News Insight

 Notably, Patnaik was conferred with the Life Time Achievement Award yesterday in New Delhi.

-TNI Bureau: Odisha Chief Minister Naveen Patnaik, who will return to Bhubaneswar from Delhi tomorrow, will be welcomed by a huge crowd of about 50,000 people at Bhubaneswar International Airport.
+TNI Bureau: Odisha Chief Minister Naveen Patnaik, who will return to Bhubaneswar from Delhi tomorrow, will be welcomed by a huge crowd of about one lakh people from various places across the State at Bhubaneswar International Airport.

 Notably, Patnaik was conferred with the Life Time Achievement Award yesterday in New Delhi.